fmkguy/mtg-card-service/README.md

 #### **Available query params**
 ```
 defaults:
-  limit         20    limits the returned number of cards
+  limit           20  Limits the returned number of cards (setting to -1 forces
+                      "limitless" results--use with caution)
-  offset         0    used in combination with `limit` to implement stateless pagination
+  skip             0  Used in combination with `limit` to implement stateless
+                      pagination
+  d, distinct   uuid  [uuid|name]<string>
+  s, sort             <string> Accepts a field name to sort the returned distinct
+                      values (Currently, "releaseDate" is the only field to sort by)
+  o, order       asc  [asc|desc]<string>

 params:
   COLORS